AguHDS/Backups/README.md

 * for build dist: __npm run build__
 * for production: __npm start__

-Notes:
+Notes:<br>
-.
-Vite changes its port when it's running on production or development, make sure to change the frontend port in the .env files and in the package.json of the frontend since it's using wait-on http://localhost:Your-port .
-Tailwind may break in development sometimes, if that happen and the styles break just rerun the frontend again
+. vite changes its port when it's running on production or development, make sure to change the frontend port in the .env files and in the package.json of the frontend since it's using "wait-on http://localhost:Your-port"<br>
+. tailwind may break in development sometimes, if that happen and the styles break just rerun the frontend again